mwittig/thing-it-node/README.md

 but **no programming** we were able to create a simple but realistic home automation scenario.

-If you still find the creation of the configuration file too technical - you may consider to use the free services if **[www.thing-it.com](http://www.thing-it.com)** to create and simulate your setup and then just download the configuration file.
+If you still find the creation of the configuration file too technical - you may consider to use the free services of **[www.thing-it.com](http://www.thing-it.com)** to create and simulate your setup and then just download the configuration file.

 **[www.thing-it.com](http://www.thing-it.com) will be live soon!**